Inside: Important house rules for teenagers in 2024.

 Do you ever wonder what it would be like to look into the future, and see how life changes over time?
-As parents of teens in 2023, you are faced with a journey that can be both daunting and perplexing.
+As parents of teens, we’re faced with a journey that can be both daunting and perplexing.

 The “house rules” that our kids abide by will undoubtedly change as twenty-first century technology continues to evolve.
 But fear not: I have gathered together some tried-and-true guidelines that should help make navigating this unique period easier for all parties involved!